Treble Cone: Getting to Treble Cone

 Treble Cone is a 35-minute drive from Wānaka or a 90-minute drive from Queenstown.
-During the winter, various options are available, including door to door shuttles from both, Queenstown and Wānaka as well as scenic flights from Queenstown.
+During the winter, various options are available, including door to door shuttles from both, Queenstown and Wānaka as well as flights from Queenstown.

 Aspiring Avalanche Dogs

-Based at Treble Cone, Aspiring Avalanche dogs is a non-profit organization and a registered charity that provides a primary response avalanche search dog service to the ski areas and backcountry of the Southern Lakes Region.
+Based at Treble Cone, Aspiring Avalanche dogs is a non-profit organisation and a registered charity that provides a primary response avalanche search dog service to the ski areas and backcountry of the Southern Lakes Region.
 The highly trained dog teams can be rapidly deployed around the clock to help locate skiers, snowboarders and mountaineers unlucky enough to be caught in an avalanche.

 Rookie Academy

 Based at Treble Cone, Rookie Academy is a world-class incubator of ski and snowboard instructor training.
 Rookie Academy runs instructor training courses from 2 weeks to 11 weeks in duration, aiming at preparing candidates for NZSIA, BASI, CSIA, (Canadian association of Snowboard Instructors (CASI)), PSIA instructor exams.